sejr/lisp-interpreter/README.md

 our lisp program in a way that is usable and understandable.
 We are also able to print out formatted code for the user's benefit.

+## Evaluator

+This takes a binary expression tree and recursively evaluates the built-in lisp functions.
+This also provides a list printer, which is slightly different from the printer in the Parser module.

 ### Toolkit

 This is a helper class that provides helpful methods for writing tests.